 Dan has worked for CEPF since 2009, and has been involved in international development since 1990.
 He is most interested in how communities address the challenges of collective action, whether those be managing limited water supply or working together to manage a unique habitat.
 Prior to CEPF, he spent 13 years in the world of USAID-funded contracts, and he seeks to apply that experience to improve the project management abilities of our grantees.
-Dan is currently the grant director for the Eastern Afromontane and Wallacea hotspots.
+Dan is currently the grant director for the Eastern Afromontane, Wallacea and Mountains of Central Asia hotspots.

 Julie Shaw, Communications Director